Planning a trip to Italy in two weeks

 For our final meal in Vernazza, we went back to the first day’s restaurant, and had another fine meal.
 As my main dish, I had white fish, which turned out to be the entire fish, grilled.
 Yet somehow I ate it all.
 Maybe it was all that hiking.

 Dodging cars to see the wonders of Rome

-Our train to Rome was fairly uneventful.
+Our train ride to Rome was fairly uneventful.
 Jean handled all ticket validation duties, so we avoided any problems there.
-We had one change, in La Spezia, but no issues there.
+We had one change, in La Spezia, but no issues with that.
 The train for Rome was slightly delayed leaving, then got more delayed waiting for another train in one of the towns, so in the end we arrived about an hour later than we should have.

 We took a cab to our hotel.
 We were a little confused when he pulled into a church.
 Did we have to walk from there or something?
 But it turned out, the hotel was in the church.
 Or beside a church.
-It was a converted monestary.
-In fact, half the building was still a monestary; the hotel half, I supposed, was fund-raising.
+It was a converted monastery.
+In fact, half the building was still a monastery; the hotel half, I supposed, was fund-raising.

 It was kind of cool, really.

 The hotel wasn’t too far from the Colosseum, and I wondered if we’d have time to visit it that day.
 We got a map from the hotel and started walking in that direction, but it soon become clear we wouldn’t have time to go in.
 The Colosseum closes at sundown; we’d already missed the last entry time.
 What we did have time to do, though it proved a little frustrating figuring it out, was purchase a “Roma Pass”.
 This pass gave us free admission to the first two museums we visited there, then discounts to any others (other than at the Vatican).
 It also gave us a metro and bus pass for three days.
 Very handy!